lightningd/plugins/drain/README.md

 ## Installation

-This plugin relies on the `pylightning` library.
+This plugin relies on the `pyln-client` library.
 As with most plugins you should be able to install dependencies with `pip`:

 ```bash